 Failure to meet expected standards in a jury can result in probationary status for one semester at the end of which significant improvement must be demonstrated.
 If standards are not sufficiently met, dismissal from the applied area and reduction or elimination of scholarship support are considered by the appropriate area faculty member.

 (Also see UPPER DIVISION ADMISSION REQUIREMENT)

 Final examinations for all courses in the Glenn Korff School of Music follow the scheduling of exams listed in the current semester’s University of Nebraska-Lincoln Schedule of Classes.
 By action of the UNL Faculty Senate, “ Final Examinations for full semester classes are to be given only at the regularly scheduled time as published in the official Schedule of Classes or at another time during finals week, mutually agreeable to all concerned.”
 Students should be wary of capriciously succumbing to peer pressure if asked to vote for a change.
 Altering an exam time can result in the student being deprived of adequate study and preparation time.
 Take care to avoid inadvertently voting yourself into a scheduling predicament.
-This is particularly the case if the exam is moved into Dead Week (the last week of classes).
+This is particularly the case if the exam is moved into Fifteenth Week (the last week of classes).
 The only examinations that may be given during Dead Week are laboratory practical exams, make-up or repeat exams, and self-paced exams.